 Qualitative vs Quantitative Research

-Now let’s compare the two research methods in different aspects so that you can choose the right one in your next investigation.:
+Now let’s compare the qualitative and quantitative research methods in different aspects so that you can choose the right one in your next investigation.:

 1. Objective and flow of research

 Quantitative research is used in data-oriented research where the objective of research design is to derive “measurable empirical evidence” based on fixed and pre-determined questions.
 The flow of research, is therefore, decided before the research is conducted.

 Where as, qualitative research is used where the objective is research is to keep probing the respondents based on previous answers under the complete discretion of the interviewer.
 The flow of research is not determined and the researcher / interviewer has the liberty to frame and ask new questions.